 5. Support from the Stockholm Student Health Unit

 Being exposed to harassment may entail great psychological strain.
-The Stockholm Student Health Unit provides counselling which can be booked during their telephone hours found at: www.studenthalsanistockholm.se
+The Stockholm Student Health Unit provides counselling which can be booked during their telephone hours found at su.se/studenthealth.

 6. The student union can help you

 The student union can give you advice and support during an investigation.
 Student Union representatives can also file reports to the university on cases of harassment or maladministration at a department or unit.
-In the student union, there are also other associations that can offer you support such as Gaystudenterna (gay students association), Jämlikhetsnätverket (equal treatment network) and more.
-Visit the Stockholm University student union’s website: www.sus.su.se or call its reception at: 674 62 00.
+Visit the Stockholm University Student Union’s website.

 Investigation according to the Discrimination Act

 According to the Discrimination Act, the university is obliged to investigate cases of harassment or sexual harassment reported to one of the representatives of the university.
 The investigation is carried out centrally by the university's Coordinator for Equal Treatment of Students.
 The responsibility for the investigation applies both if you feel offended by an employee or another student.
 At Stockholm University, we investigate according to the same procedures when a student or applicant experiences a form of discrimination other than harassment.
 An investigation is conducted as follows:

 In order to make a report, it is sufficient that you tell a representative of the university that the harassment, in your opinion, is covered by the Discrimination Act and was connected with your studies here at the university.
 To communicate your experience of the harassment as clearly as possible, write down what happened and state how the harassment was consistent with the definition in the Discrimination Act (as in, which form of harassment).
 You can also get help from the Student Union with writing the report.